-Originally, it was a Catholic church, with thirty nine richly decorated altars.
+Originally, the Old Church in Amsterdam was a Catholic church, with thirty nine richly decorated altars.
 When Amsterdam joined the revolt against Spain and switched from Papist to Puritan in 1578, the Old Church became a Protestant church.
-In 1955, foundation the Old Church in Amsterdam bought it for a nominal one guilder.
+In 1955, the foundation for the Old Church in Amsterdam bought it for a nominal price of one guilder.
 Five decades of thorough restoration followed which have only recently been completed.

 The Old Church’s function as a public place reflects the city’s dynamic: over the centuries, this vibrant urban centre has adapted to historical change.
 In the Middle Ages, it was the chaotic hub of a burgeoning town.
 In the Golden Age it was the centre of trade and economic prosperity, as wealthy guilds invested in the Old Church.
 In the 18th century, as historian Geert Mak observes, it was an island of sobriety in an exuberant city.
 And today, it is in the middle of a metropolis whose characteristics are creativity and innovation.

-In the 15-century a choir was established to sing God’s praises and to recite prayers for the souls of the departed.
+In the 15th century, a choir was established to sing God’s praises and to recite prayers for the souls of the departed.
 While originally the choir was made up of between four to eight priests, all trained singers, they were soon assisted by between 4 and 6 boys – generally from a Latin school in Amsterdam.

 All these seats can never have been meant exclusively for the choir, since there were never that many singers.
 Presumably the numerous chaplains and chantry priests would sit here too.
 It was the latter who conducted services at the 39 altars endowed by various guilds & private donors.

 The furniture comprises medieval choir stalls, an 18th century pulpit, unique wooden Burgundy figures high on the pillars and 3 famous organs.
 There is also the famous Hemony carillon in the Old Church tower, besides since 2006 the Angelus bell in the small on the central roof.
 The oldest city garden, 1260 can be found in front of sacristy.
 With three ship models (1350, 1607 and 1856) around the choir is also the “Port Church of Amsterdam”.